 For many people, the holidays can be anything but wonderful.
-So, we asked Dr. Molly McVoy, program director of Child and Adolescent Psychiatry at Cleveland’s UH Case Medical Center, for ideas to help the holiday blues, from coping with holiday stress to holiday depression.
+So, we asked Dr. Molly McVoy, program director of Child and Adolescent Psychiatry at Cleveland’s UH Case Medical Center, for ideas to help overcome the holiday blues, from coping with holiday stress to holiday depression.

 5 Tips for the Holiday Blues

 1. Manage expectations.

 “There are so many expectations around the holidays and it’s hard to meet all of them, which can be disappointing,” says McVoy.
 She notes that a key prevention for the holiday blues is to set realistic expectations in advance.
 “Look at what’s happened in years past, and match your expectations to your prior reality,” recommends McVoy.
 So if your mother-in-law tends to complain about everything, then she’s going to complain about everything this year too.
 Don’t let it ruin your day.

 2. Note to self: there is no perfect.

 “Anyone who is not in the ‘ideal’ family may feel more down around the holidays,” says McVoy.
 “It’s more obvious around this time of year because the ideal is splashed everywhere.”
 This can be particularly true for families dealing with divorce, illness, or other difficulties.
 When you’re struggling with the holiday blues, remember that the perfect nuclear family enjoying each and every moment of the holiday season is more marketing myth than actual reality (despite what you see on social media).

 3. Stick to a schedule (as much as possible).